z1ens/resource-collect-addon/README.md

 ### For example

-Select a cluster with more available CPU.
+Select a cluster with more available GPU.

 Bind the default ManagedClusterSet to default Namespace.
 ```bash